Connect with others who understand.

 Talk With Others Who Understand

-MyHSteam is the social network for people with hidradenitis suppurativa and their loved ones.
-On myHSteam, more than 24,000 members come together to ask questions, give advice, and share their stories with others who understand life with hidradenitis suppurativa.
+On myHSteam, the social network for people with hidradenitis suppurativa and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with hidradenitis suppurativa.

-Have you undergone surgery for hidradenitis suppurativa?
+Are you or someone you care for living with hidradenitis suppurativa?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A myHSteam Subscriber